 Do “Batch Cooking:” When you have some extra time and money in your food budget, cook a large amount of food for meals and freeze some to serve later in the month.
 For example, cook spaghetti sauce or chili.
 Eat some now and freeze the rest in family-size portions.
 Make a casserole or lasagna and freeze half.
 Label containers with type of food and date prepared.

 While the oven is hot, bake more than one item at the same time.
 Select several foods that can be cooked at the same temperature (e.g., a main dish, vegetable, quick bread, dessert, or other food).

 Brown Bag It: Instead of eating out, fix lunches and snacks at home and “brown bag it” to work or school.
 This is a good way to use leftover food.
 Encourage children to participate in the school lunch program to eat a balanced meal at a reasonable price.

 Avoid high-calorie snacks from vending machines at work or school.
-At home, pack your own cut-up vegetables, fruit or similar items into small bags, and take beverages you bought by the case.
+At home, pack your own cut-up vegetables, fruit, or similar items into small bags and take beverages you purchased by the case.

 Make Your Own Convenience Foods: Since convenience foods usually are not as healthy and cost more, polish your cooking skills and make your own the old fashioned way.
 Here are some ideas to get you started.

 - Make your own healthy snacks at home by filling small baggies with fresh veggies and fruits, nuts, seeds, low-fat cheese, and whole-grain crackers.